webcrumbs-community/webcrumbs/README.md

 While it is inspired on the history of Wordpress, this project does not use Wordpress code.

 **Credits**
-Spearheaded and maintained by [Webcrumbs Community](https://github.com/webcrumbs-community).
+Spearheaded and maintained by [WebCrumbs Community](https://github.com/webcrumbs-community).